francisco-camargo/multi-container-crud-app/README.md

 So far, `docker-compose.yaml` configuration already ensures that `init.sql` runs when the MariaDB container is started.
 Recall, that this was achieved by mounting the `/sql` directory to `/docker-entrypoint-initdb.d` in the container, which is a special directory that MariaDB uses to initialize the database.

-Now we will create a script, `setup_db.py`, that handles the database initialization directley.
+Now we will create a script, `setup_db.py`, that handles the database initialization directly.

 While `docker-compose.yaml` handles the initial setup of the database, there are some scenarios where having a `setup_db.py` script can be beneficial:

-* Reinitialization: If you need to reinitialize the database without restarting the container, a Python script can be run independently to reset the database state
+- Reinitialization: If you need to reinitialize the database without restarting the container, a Python script can be run independently to reset the database state
-* Environment Flexibility: The script can be used in environments where Docker is not available or not preferred, such as local development without containers
+- Environment Flexibility: The script can be used in environments where Docker is not available or not preferred, such as local development without containers
-* Additional Logic: The script can include additional logic, such as conditional checks, logging, or more complex initialization steps that are not easily handled by SQL scripts alone
+- Additional Logic: The script can include additional logic, such as conditional checks, logging, or more complex initialization steps that are not easily handled by SQL scripts alone
-* CI/CD Integration: The script can be integrated into CI/CD pipelines to ensure the database is correctly set up before running tests or deploying the application
+- CI/CD Integration: The script can be integrated into CI/CD pipelines to ensure the database is correctly set up before running tests or deploying the application

 📄 **File:** `setup_db.py`